 He spent the last decade or so of his life finalizing his book on worms, which he had been studying on-and-off for 40 years.
 In his personal life he had married his cousin Emma and had ten children, two of whom died in infancy.
 Another child Annie died at the age of ten.
 He was very devoted to his children and this can be seen from the doodles and cartoons they left on the draft of On the Origin of Species manuscript.

-Darwin died in 1882, at his family home, Down House, in Kent and is buried at Westminster Abbey.
+Darwin died on April 19, 1882, at his family home, Down House, in Kent and is buried at Westminster Abbey.
 He has left behind a body of work so immensely beautiful, it still continues to inspire to this day.
 More than 120 species and nine genera of animals and plants have been named after him.

 Here is how he ended On the Origin of Species by Means of Natural Selection: “There is grandeur in this view of life, with its several powers, having been originally breathed into a few forms or into one; and that, whilst this planet has gone cycling on, according to the fixed law of gravity, from so simple a beginning, endless forms most beautiful and most wonderful have been, and are being, evolved.”